 His excellent results during the season earned him his first Chase for the Sprint Cup.
 At the end of the season, he was 16th in the points, which was his career-best result.
 For his success, he earned a spot in the Top 25 Latino Athletes in the USA.

 Since 2014, Almirola is participating in the Nationwide (Xfinity) Series for the Biagi-DenBeste Racing, driving the #98 Ford.
 On July 1, 2016, at Daytona International Speedway, he won the Subway Firecracker 250, scoring his fifth NASCAR victory in a career.

 In the 2016 Sprint Cup Series season, Aric scored 12th place in the season-opening Daytona 500, which was his best result in the NASCAR's biggest race.
 A year later, he was even better, finishing in the fourth place at 2017 Daytona 500.

 It was his last season with Richard Petty Motorsports.
-For the 2018 Cup Series season, he was announced as a driver of the #10 Ford for Stewart-Haas Racing.
+For the 2018 NASCAR Cup Series season, he signed with Stewart-Haas Racing to drive the #10 Ford Fusion.